worktheclock/replit.github.io/repls/quick-start.md

 2. Click the three-dot icon native to that repl.
 3. Click "edit" from the drop-down menu.
 4. Edit the text fields to change the name and add a description.
-5. Once you are satisifed, click "save".
+5. Once you are satisfied, click "save".

 ![Renaming repls](/images/repls/quickstart/renaming_repl.gif)